team-perfect-deliverables/charlie/README.md

 chip coordinates to select the amount.
 The chips are 100, 25, and 5 from left to right on the table.)
 3. Invoke the *Courier* to send the bet to Dealer.
 The returned Hid is the hand id for the hand.
+Courier is the intermediary on the client between IGerty on the client and RealPlayer which is itself the interface to Dealer on the server.
 4. Wait for _startGame_.
-At this point Gerty can only observe the game until it is its turn.
+At this point IGerty can only observe the cards until it is its turn.
-This is an opportunity for Gerty to count cards since every card is sent to all players bound for the respective hand identified by the hand id.
+This is an opportunity for IGerty to count cards here since every card is sent to all players for the respective hand identified by the hand id.
-6. When Gerty receives _play_, it must respond with hit, double-down, or stay.
+6. When IGerty receives _play_, it must respond with hit, stay, or if its after the initial deal, _doubleDown_ (see below).
+IGerty sends these requests to Courier who forwards then to RealPlayer who forwards requests to Dealer.
-Hits arrive via the _deal_ message.
-7. After Gerty stays, busts, gets a blackjack, or Charlie, it must wait for _endGame_ when the game is over.
+7. After IGerty stays, busts, gets a blackjack, or Charlie, it must wait for _endGame_ when the game is over.
 8. Go to step 1.

-To play a double-down, Gerty does the following:
+To play a double-down, IGerty does the following:

 1. Invoke _dubble_ on the hand id.
 This doubles the bet in the hand.
 2. Invoke _dubble_ on Courier.
 This send the play to the Dealer.
 3. Invoke _dubble_ on the table.
 This doubles the wager on the table.

-Of course, after double-down,  Gerty is done for the game and just waits for endGame.
+Of course, after double-down, IGerty is done for the game and just waits for endGame.

-###Side bet plugins
+###Side bet plugin
-A side bet is a bet in addition to the the main bet that depends on certain card combinations.
+A side bet is a bet in addition to the the main bet.
+The side bet usually depends on certain card combinations.
-Perhaps the most common one is so-called "insurance" which is a bet that the dealer, showing an Ace has a 10 in the hole.
+Perhaps the most famous side bet is so-called "insurance" which is a bet that the dealer, showing an Ace as a ten in the hole.
 It pays 2:1 which is even money because you have the main bet and the insurance premium.
 So if you win the side bet you also loose the main bet.
 The Basic Strategy does not recommend buying insurance.

-The side bets I'm writing about here, however, are of the non-insurance kind.
+The side bets I'm thinking about here are of the non-insurance kind, although you might think of them as a kind of insurance.
 The [Wizard of Odds](http://wizardofodds.com/games/blackjack/appendix/8/) gives a raft of side bets from which to choose.

-From a plugin perspective, there are two interfaces *ISideBetRule* and *ISideBetView*.
+From a plugin perspective, there are two properties in _charlie.props_:

+1. charlie.sidebet.rule
+2. charlie.sidebet.view

+They correspond to the Java interfaces which the properties must specify as fully qualified classes:

+1. ISideBetRule
+2. ISideBetView

-Dealer invokes ISideBetRule when the hand is done and reports the result to IPlayer via the outcome and the side bet amount in the hand id.
+Dealer invokes ISideBetRule when the hand is done and reports the result to IPlayer via the outcome.
-The hand id contains the wager.
+The hand id contains the wager, both the main bet and the side bet.
 For the main bet, the wager is always positive and the outcome, win, loose, etc. determines the P&L.
 In the case of Blackjack or Charlie, the odds have already been calculated in